isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 processing expired leases with their default values:

--  ``reclaim-timer-wait-time`` - this parameter governs intervals between the completion of the previous reclaimation cycle and the start of the next one.
+-  ``reclaim-timer-wait-time`` - this parameter governs intervals between the completion of the previous reclamation cycle and the start of the next one.
 Specified in seconds.
 The default value is 10 [seconds].

--  ``flush-reclaimed-timer-wait-time`` - this parameter controls how often the server initiates the lease reclaimation procedure.
+-  ``flush-reclaimed-timer-wait-time`` - this parameter controls how often the server initiates the lease reclamation procedure.
 Expressed in seconds.
 The default value is 25 [seconds].

 -  ``hold-reclaimed-time`` - this parameter governs how long the lease